 Annotation can be stored in a geodatabase or in a map document.
 Labels from a given label class are converted into an annotation feature class in a geodatabase.
-With an ArcEditor or higher licensed ArcGIS seat, you can store multiple label classes for a given feature class as subtypes of a single annotation feature class.
-You can also create feature-linked annotation with an ArcEditor license.
+You can create feature-linked annotation with an ArcEditor license.
 Such annotation is linked to a geodatabase feature class by a relationship class and can be automatically updated when features are created, modified, or deleted.